firavoyage/blogging/projects.md

 - `mind` elegance of thoughts
 > beautiful progressive web app for mind map
   - keyboard controlled
+hotkey for every commend like code
   - markdown based
+not just inputting vehicle but files type
+  - various styles
+to mindmap treeview venn
   - themes
+powered by voyage

 ## create